import functools

 if desired_num_replicas > curr_target_num_replicas:

-# If the previous decision was to scale down (the counter was
+# If the previous decision was to scale down, reset.

 if decision_counter < 0: